 The Scotia Union School District encourages parental involvement as volunteers in the classroom and in the school as a whole.
 Scotia School encourages parents to attend Parent Teacher Organization meetings, School Site Council meetings, as well as the many school functions.
-These include special events such as open house, back-to-school night, fall carnival, winter and spring concerts, class performances, class parties, spelling and geography bees, field days, and field trips.
+These include special events such as open house, back-to-school night, PTO carnival, music concerts, class performances, class parties, spelling and geography bees, field days, and field trips.
+We are always looking for parent and community volunteers.